 The SSAC OP is reviewed annually.
 The current Version 5.0 is dated 20 June 2016.
 These reviews have resulted in several changes, such as to the New Member Selection and Annual Review processes undertaken in late 2015/early 2016, resulting in Version 5.0.
 The SSAC has previously advised that it wishes to continue providing its input to the ICANN Community in a purely advisory capacity and does not wish to take on any role in exercising community powers.
 Additionally, in the annual review of the OP the SSAC takes into consideration concerns, if any, raised by the community and ensures that the OP is not in conflict with the ICANN Bylaws with respect to the SSAC and its role.

-Recommendations regarding updates to SO/AC Policies and Procedures:
+Recommendations regarding Updates to SO/AC/Subgroup Policies and Procedures:

+Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

 Each SO/AC/Subgroup should review its procedures and charter at regular intervals and make changes to operational procedures and charter as indicated by the review.

 Track 2.
 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.